romeo-murray/DATA/README.md

 # DATA
---  Provided from the projects of Lab 2, being reused for Lab 3.  --
+--  Provided from the projects of Lab 2 (TrainingData.txt), being reused for Lab 3.  --

 **What is the input?** This dataset has 4 attributes, and an additional field distinguishing whether we go to play tennis, or not.
 These attributes are as follows: Play Tennis(0 = no, 1 = yes), Outlook, Temperature, Humidity, and Wind (0 meaning low, to 10 meaning high).